Valley Baseball League: Season structure

-The regular season consists of 42 games played beginning the Friday after Memorial Day and continuing until late July.
+The regular season consists of 44 games played beginning the first week of June and continuing until late July.
 Through the 2019 season, teams played all inter-division opponents 3 times and intra-division opponents 5 or 6 times.
 Beginning in 2021, teams no longer travel to every other ballpark in a single season: rather, all inter-division meetings were scheduled as a single, 7-inning weekend doubleheader.
 This format was continued in 2022 but with the home teams reversed.

+In 2023, the league eliminated divisions and moved to a scheduling model where each team played each other four times for an expanded 44-game schedule, an addition of two games from the previous 42.

+In 2024, the league again adopted a new scheduling model where teams play games within their respective divisions for the entirety of the season.
+The league also reverted to a 40-game season with a change of playoff formatting.

 Playoff format

-Playoffs begin immediately following the regular season and continue into early August.
+Playoffs begin immediately following the regular season and continue into late July.
 In all series, the higher seeded team hosts games 1 and 3.
 No off-days are taken except for rain-outs and while waiting on other series' to finish.